Written Submission Guidelines

 3. Team Resume Booklet

 - Re-submit your revised or updated Team Resume Booklet PDF.
-Each individual’s resume should not exceed one page in length.
+Each team member's resume should not exceed one page in length.

 - Resume booklet PDFs should be titled using the following convention: TeamName_GSVCSemifinal_ResumeBooklet.pdf